 See their online cert page for more information

-The NASM has a 30 minute TV commercial for their online cert.
+The NASM has a 30 minute TV commercial for its online cert.
 See my review of the infomercial for more information.

-Also see the post on how to pass the NASM test for more insights (read the comments too)
+See how to pass the NASM test for more insights (read the comments too).

 NCCPT Online Cert

-The National Council for Certified Personal Trainers (NCCPT) has a Certified Online Delux package for $495 that includes:
+The National Council for Certified Personal Trainers (NCCPT) has a Certified Online Delux package for $495 which includes:

 - Online access to the NCCPT personal training manual